 A limited number of grants are also awarded each year for higher education projects that advance the goals above but that fall outside the boundaries of its other programs.
 Those grants are made through the Higher Education Program.

-Today, grantmaking in the Higher Education Program is focused on several particular strategies:
+Today, grantmaking in the Higher Education Program is focused on several particular strategies, as described below:

 - Encouraging new approaches to the dissemination of research outside of the academy—including to the general public or to particular communities of interest, like policymakers or practitioners

 - Facilitating collaboration, dialogue, or another kind of exchange or partnership between scholars and practitioners or policymakers

 - Facilitating and nurturing trans-disciplinary and trans-national research and training, especially across institutional boundaries and barriers of various kinds

-- Supporting dialogue between US and non-US institutions about higher education goals and strategies, especially in order to strengthen non-US institutions and the higher education sector in other parts of the world
+- Supporting dialogue and collaboration between US and non-US institutions about higher education goals and strategies, especially in order to strengthen non-US institutions and the higher education sector in other parts of the world

-- Eliminating obstacles to a diverse professoriate and administration, especially in the STEM fields
+- Eliminating obstacles to a diverse professoriate and administration, especially in the physical sciences, engineering, and mathematics

 Grantseekers should review our guidelines for more information about submitting an inquiry.